Pseudomanifold/latex-mimosis/README.md

    Notice that this will not work for most fonts.
 If you are unsure, just leave the default values in place.

 4. I want to use standard TeX fonts, but they look weird.
-(See #29 for more details).\
+(See [issue #29](https://github.com/Pseudomanifold/latex-mimosis/issues/29) for more details).\
    \
    This could be related to the encoding if you are using `pdflatex`.
    Either consider using a better font, such as `lmodern` (to be found